yungyuc/nsdhw_24au/project/cfmc30/README.rst

 processing tasks.
 However, as data sizes grow, performing DCT on high-resolution images or large datasets becomes vomputationaly expensive.

-FDCT  provides a fast 1D and 2D DCT algorithm that brings down the time complexity to O(nlog(n)) using parallelism and SIMD to take advantage of modern multicore processors.
+FDCT provides a fast 2D DCT algorithm that brings down the time complexity to O(nlog(n)) using parallelism and SIMD to take advantage of modern multicore processors.